CALIFORNIA CONSUMER RIGHTS

 - the category of personal information purchased by each third party purchaser.

-- Disclosures for a business purpose
+- Disclosures for a business purpose in the past 12 months

 Right to Request Deletion